NwekeChidi/SmartGate/docs/domain-model.md

 **Business Rules:**
 - License plate is normalized (uppercase, alphanumeric only)
-- Must be between 6-32 characters after normalization
+- Must be exactly 7 characters after normalization
+- Input can be 7-32 characters before normalization

 ### Activity
 Represents individual activities during a visit.